 Tourist destinations across the world face major challenges.
 With less visitors, their economies will be threatened; with more visitors, their social, cultural and ecological sustainability will be threatened.
 How can visits become sustainable?
 What is required to achieve sustainable visitor locations, and how can we ensure they will remain this way?
-You should study this specialisation in Entrepreneurship for Destination Development, within the Master's Programme in Sustainable Destination Development is a new programme aimed at those of you who want to develop cross-border, international key competencies in this field.
+You should study this specialisation in Entrepreneurship for Destination Development, within the Master's Programme in Sustainable Destination Development, if you want to develop cross-border, international key competencies in this field.

 The second semester starts with a hands-on project course for multidisciplinary teams.
-You will be using a so-called design-thinking methodology working with a sustainability challenge, followed by a methods course.
+You will be using a so-called design-thinking methodology working with a sustainability challenge.
+This is followed by a methods course.
 After this, you will write a Master's thesis to complete your degree studies.

 Examination varies from written exams, oral presentations and independent writing.

-The tourism sector contributes with nine percent of the world GDP, and is continuously growing.
-The tourism sector is becoming more important outside the industrial world and therefore increasingly crucial to the development of the world as a whole.
+The tourism sector contributes with 9% of the world GDP and is becoming more important outside the industrial world and therefore increasingly crucial to the development of the world as a whole.
 However, the tourism sector is also facing more and more serious sustainability challenges, socially, ecologically and economically.
-There is thus great need for the competences you get from the Master Programme in Sustainable Destination Development.
+There is thus great need for the competences you get from the Master's Programme in Sustainable Destination Development.

 You may also continue to research and doctoral studies.
 At Campus Gotland there is an interdisciplinary research environment with focus on sustainability, and you may do research within industrial engineering and management, ethnology, geology, history, heritage studies or business.